bitsbeats/updater/README.md

 Configration is done via environment variables.

-- `SECRET`: Secret that must be included in the web request
+- `TOKEN`: Token that must be included in the web request
 - `DEPLOYMENT`: Name of the deployment that will be rolled out

 ## webhook